ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.beckhoff/README.md

 3. Sync never meant the Dataexchange of the Symbols.
 Sync is the create or delete the States in ioBroker dependent on the GlobalVariableTable in the PLC.

 ## Changelog
+### 1.5.0 (2021-09-28)

+-   (dkleber89) Process next state in list when register subscriptions not before the previous is finish processed in plc
 ### 1.4.1 (2021-06-13)

 -   (dkleber89) Some little Adapter maintenance